cabforum/code-signing/docs/CSBR.md

 The audit MUST be conducted by a Qualified Auditor, as specified in BR Section 8.2.

-The audit MUST cover all CA obligations under these Guidelines regardless of whether they are performed directly by the CA, an RA, or subcontractor
+The audit MUST cover all CA obligations under these Guidelines regardless of whether they are performed directly by the CA, an RA, or subcontractor.

 ## 8.5  Actions taken as a result of deficiency